 On average, 43 percent of students in Pennsylvania districts are considered "economically disadvantaged."
-These students and other educationally at-risk students are not equally distributed across Pennsylvania's school districts.
-For example, nearly 40 percent of all economically disadvantaged students are concentrated in just 50 of Pennsylvania's 500 school districts.
+These students and other educationally at-risk students are not equally distributed across Pennsylvania's school districts.\ For example, nearly 40 percent of all economically disadvantaged students are concentrated in just 50 of Pennsylvania's 500 school districts.
 These districts are also more likely to serve large numbers of students of color.
-In these 50 districts, collectively, the student body is 76 percent economically disadvantaged.
+In these 50 districts, collectively, the student body is over 80 percent economically disadvantaged.
 By contrast, many of Pennsylvania school districts serve predominantly middle- and upper-income students.
-In the 50 districts with the lowest concentration of poverty, only 13 percent of students are considered economically disadvantaged.
+The 50 districts with the lowest concentration of poverty collectively educate 16 percent of the state's total students, but only 4 percent of its economically disadvantaged students.